Nirvana in Buddhism: Extinction and blowing out

-In the Buddhist tradition, nirvana, "to blow out", has commonly been interpreted as the extinction of the "three fires", or "three poisons", namely of passion or sensuality (raga), aversion or hate (dvesha) and of delusion or ignorance (moha or avidyā).
+In the Buddhist tradition, nirvana, "to blow out", has commonly been interpreted as the extinction of the "three fires", or "three poisons", namely passion or sensuality (raga), aversion or hate (dvesha) and delusion or ignorance (moha or avidyā).

-According to Gombrich, the number of three fires alludes to the three fires which a Brahmin had to keep alight, and thereby symbolise life in the world, as a family-man.
+According to Gombrich, the number of "three fires" alludes to the three fires that a Brahmin had to keep alight, which symbolised life in the world, as a family man.
 The meaning of this metaphor was lost in later Buddhism, (Note: Gombrich: "I hope it is not too farfetched to suggest that this may have contributed to an important development in the Mahayana: that it came to separate nirvana from bodhi, 'awakening' to the truth, Enlightenment, and to put a lower value on the former.
 Originally nirvana and bodhi refer to the same thing; they merely use different metaphors for the experience.
 But the Mahayana tradition separated them and considered that nirvana referred only to the extinction of craving, with the resultant escape from the cycle of rebirth.
 This interpretation ignores the third fire, delusion: the extinction of delusion is of course in the early texts identical with what can be positively expressed as gnosis, Enlightenment.) and other explanations of the word nirvana were sought.
 Not only passion, hatred and delusion were to be extinguished, but also all cankers (asava) or defilements (khlesa).
 (Note: Not only the three fires, but also the extinction of the defilements and tanha are mentioned as nirvana: